meteor/tutorials/content/angular/step02.md

 {{> DiffBox tutorialName="simple-todos-angular" step="2.3"}}

-Now we need to create a new directory called `imports`, a specially-named directory which will behave different than other directories in the project.
+Now we need to create a new directory called `imports`, a specially-named directory which will behave differently than other directories in the project.
 Files outside the `imports` directory will be loaded automatically when the Meteor server starts, while files inside the `imports` directory will only load when an `import` statement is used to load them.

-After creating the `imports` directory, we will create new two new files inside it.
+After creating the `imports` directory, we will create two new files inside it.

 A template for the todosList component: